 On the Princess Square level we have a superb cafe (with additional outdoor seating on the redeveloped Princess Square), express email facilities, meeting rooms and the Bewick Hall - a performance space that can seat up to 185 people.
 There are also superb display and exhibition facilities.

 Level 3 includes a wonderful new children's library as well as adult fiction and community languages.
 It also has a music and audio visual section for music scores, DVDs. blurays and CDs.

 Level 4 is the main floor for free public computer use.
 Over 30 computers can be booked free of charge for up to 2 hours.
 There are over 100 computers throughout the building, including the facility to scan documents.

 Level 6 provides a stunning local studies and family history service, with unique local collections, generous research and study space and the latest standard of protection (BS 5454) for Newcastle's unique printed resources.
 Here you will see the Newcastle Collection - an exhibition of the very special rare books that the City Library owns.

 Perhaps more unusual is the 24 hour vending machine, providing a range of books and DVDs from the external 24 hours service area.
-There are also 9 download stations; elegant stand-alone consoles providing facilities to sample CDs and DVDs, and download music, as well as provide access to Newcastle Libraries' online catalogue.
-The library has also had the opportunity to buy and install the technology from the British Library which gives Newcastle its own 'Turning the Pages' - highlighting examples from our rare books collection.
+The library also has a British Library 'Turning the Pages' digital kiosk which highlights examples from our rare books collection.